Kurt von Schleicher: Minister of defense

 In the Reichstag election of 31 July 1932, the NSDAP became the largest party as expected.
-In August 1932, Hitler reneged on the "gentlemen's agreement" he made with Schleicher that May, and instead of supporting the Papen government demanded the Chancellorship for himself.
-Schleicher was willing to accept Hitler's demand, but Hindenburg refused, preventing Hitler from receiving the Chancellorship in August 1932.
+In August 1932, Hitler reneged on the "gentlemen's agreement" he made with Schleicher that May, and instead of supporting the Papen government, demanded the chancellorship for himself.
+Schleicher was willing to accept Hitler's demand, but Hindenburg refused, preventing Hitler from receiving the chancellorship in August 1932.
 Schleicher's influence with Hindenburg started to decline.
 Papen himself was most offended at the way Schleicher was prepared to forsake him casually.

 On 12 September 1932, Papen's government was defeated on a no-confidence motion in the Reichstag, at which point the Reichstag was again dissolved.
 In the election of 6 November 1932, the NSDAP lost seats, but still remained the largest party.
 By the beginning of November, Papen had shown himself to be more assertive than Schleicher had expected; this led to a growing rift between the two.
-Schleicher brought down Papen's government on 3 December 1932, when Papen told the Cabinet that he wished to declare martial law rather than losing face after another motion of no-confidence.
+Schleicher brought down Papen's government on 3 December 1932, when Papen told the Cabinet that he wished to declare martial law rather than lose face after another motion of no-confidence.
 Schleicher released the results of a war game which showed that if martial law was declared, the Reichswehr would not be able to defeat the various paramilitary groups.
-With the martial law option now off the table, Papen was forced to resign and Schleicher became Chancellor.
-This war games study, which was done by and presented to the Cabinet by one of Schleicher's close aides General Eugen Ott, was rigged with the aim of forcing Papen to resign.
+With the martial law option now off the table, Papen was forced to resign and Schleicher became chancellor.
+This war games study, which was done by and presented to the Cabinet by one of Schleicher's close aides, General Eugen Ott, was rigged with the aim of forcing Papen to resign.
 Papen became consumed with hatred against his former friend who had forced him from office.